-This Caribbean island has been peaceably shared by two countries, France and the Netherlands since 1648.
-The Dutch side in the south, boasts sprawling resorts, lively boardwalks, fully-stocked beach bars and thrilling late-night casinos.
 The French side is a scenic place to relax with colorful boats and beautiful houses built into the cliffs.
 You'll also find some of the best food in the Caribbean.

 As of January, 11, 2021 the Saint Martin (AKA: Sint Maarten, St. Maarten, Saint Maarten, Saint Martin) government has implemented mandatory COVID-19 insurance for all visitors to the island with the exception of flight crews, cruise ship crews, French nationals, AUC faculty and students and BES-ZVK medical referrals.
 The insurance buying process is a step in the EHAS application.
-For a complete list of COVID-19 restrictions please visit St. Maartens travel requirements page.
+For a complete list of Covid restrictions, please visit St. Maartens travel requirements page.

-Covid-19 in St. Martin
+COVID-19 in St. Martin

 Visas & documentation